thewtex/thesis/introduction/background_and_significance.rst

 The high frequencies in IVUS, from 20 MHz to 60 MHz, provide higher resolution images but lower penetration, and it is more common to find it applied to coronary arteries.
-Shapo et al. reported IVUS strain measurements *in vivo* where strain was incurred with an angioplasty balloon [Shapo1996]_.
+Shapo et al. reported IVUS strain measurements *in vivo* where strain was induced with an angioplasty balloon [Shapo1996]_.
 De Korte reported on strain measurements with IVUS on tissue-mimicking phantoms by performing one-dimensional correlation with peak interpolation [deKorte1997]_.
 Adaptive and iterative estimation of local scaling factors has been added to